Fritz Julius Kuhn: Leadership of the German American Bund

 As his profile grew, so did the tension against him.
 Not only Jewish-Americans, but also German-Americans who did not want to be associated with Nazis protested against the Bund.
 These protests were occasionally violent, making the Bund front page news in the United States.
 In response to the outrage of Jewish war veterans, Congress in 1938 passed the Foreign Agents Registration Act requiring foreign agents to register with the State Department.
-The negative attention to the American Nazis was not to Hitler's liking because he wanted the Nazi Party in the United States to be strong but stealthy.
 Hitler needed to keep the U.S. neutral throughout the coming war and sought to avoid provoking Americans.
 In contrast, Kuhn was eager to stir media attention.
 On March 1, 1938, the Nazi government decreed that no German national (Reichsdeutsche) could be a member of the Bund and that no Nazi emblems were to be used by the organization.

 Undaunted, on September 3, 1938, the Bund reelected Kuhn, and on February 20, 1939, Kuhn held the largest and most publicized rally in the Bund's history at Madison Square Garden in New York City.
 Some 20,000 people attended and heard Kuhn mock President Franklin D. Roosevelt as "Frank D. Rosenfeld", calling his New Deal the "Jew Deal" and denouncing what he called Bolshevik-Jewish American leadership.
 Kuhn also stated: "The Bund is fighting shoulder to shoulder with patriotic Americans to protect America from a race that is not the American race, that is not even a white race...
 The Jews are controlling everything and the white man is thrown out of his job....
 The Jews are enemies of the United States....
 All Jews are Communists....
 Christ was not a Jew..."
 There was an outbreak of violence between Bund storm troopers and thousands of angry protesters in the streets.
 During Kuhn's speech, a Jewish protester, Isadore Greenbaum, rushed the stage and had to be rescued by police after he was beaten and stripped by stormtroopers.